 DPI: 200 – 2,500 | Buttons: 9 | Size: 114 x 71 x 36 mm | Weight: 82 g

-You can pick up the Logitech G300s for $25 or less, but don't let the price fool you.
+You can pick up the Logitech G300s for a steal, but don't let the price fool you.
 This is no cut-rate peripheral; it's simply an old one.
 The model debuted in 2011, and in all fairness, Logitech has definitely come out with some more exciting designs since then.
 But if you want the best cheap gaming mouse that's built to last, and that comes from a reputable manufacturer, the G300s is as good as they get.
 This small mouse features an ambidextrous design, six extra programmable buttons and full compatibility with Logitech's gaming software.

 Corsair Harpoon RGB Wireless